19 Best Running Shoes For Bunions According To Podiatrists In the USA

 75% of patients have bunions on both feet whereas 25% can have a severe deformity on one foot and the other foot is essentially normal.

 Bunions start small but can grow worse over time and lead to other painful foot conditions.
 I recommend you consult a podiatrist for a proper diagnosis if you haven’t already.
 Most doctors agree that pain relievers, cold therapy, wearing the right shoes, and modifying your activities are all ways to help with bunion pain.
-It is quite difficult to find shoes that conform to the deformity but also fit the back of the foot, but we did the digging and put together a list of the best running shoes for bunions above.
+It is quite difficult to find shoes that conform to the deformity but also fit the back of the foot, but we did the digging and put together a the list of the best shoes for bunions above.

 How to relieve the pain